Jacky1128/Rep-MTL/README.md

 ## Acknowledgements

-We thank the following great repositories that facilitated our research: [LibMTL](https://github.com/median-research-group/LibMTL), [CAGrad](https://github.com/Cranial-XIX/CAGrad), [MTAN](https://github.com/lorenmt/mtan), [FAMO](https://github.com/Cranial-XIX/FAMO), and [Nash-MTL](https://github.com/AvivNavon/nash-mtl).
+We thank the following great repositories that facilitated our research: <a href="https://github.com/median-research-group/LibMTL" target="_blank">LibMTL</a>, <a href="https://github.com/Cranial-XIX/CAGrad" target="_blank">CAGrad</a>, <a href="https://github.com/lorenmt/mtan" target="_blank">MTAN</a>, <a href="https://github.com/Cranial-XIX/FAMO" target="_blank">FAMO</a>, and <a href="https://github.com/AvivNavon/nash-mtl" target="_blank">Nash-MTL</a>.
 We also extend our appreciation to many other studies in the community for their foundational contributions that inspired this work.